StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 ```

 - `child_column`: the Foreign Key of the table.
 You can define multiple `child_column`.
-- `catalog_name`: the name of the catalog where the table to be joined resides.
-The default catalog is used when this parameter is not specified.
+- `catalog_name`: the name of the catalog where the table to join resides.
+The default catalog is used if this parameter is not specified.
-- `database_name`: the name of the database where the table to be joined resides.
-The current database is used when this parameter is not specified.
+- `database_name`: the name of the database where the table to join resides.
+The current database is used if this parameter is not specified.
-- `parent_table_name`: the name of the table to be joined.
+- `parent_table_name`: the name of the table to join.
 - `parent_column`: the column to be joined.
 They must be the Primary Keys or Unique Keys of the corresponding tables.

 > **CAUTION**
 >